Boroughs | Greenwich

 regeneration@royalgreenwich.gov.uk

-Whether it’s supporting our creative districts and innovation hubs or identifying ways to improve our town centres, we want to ensure that our residents and businesses can take advantage of the opportunities arising from regeneration and feel the benefits of change.””
+Whether it’s supporting our creative districts and innovation hubs or identifying ways to improve our town centres, we want to ensure that our residents and businesses can take advantage of the opportunities arising from regeneration and feel the benefits of change.”

 • Royal Greenwich is developing an Inclusive Economy Strategy with the support of partners, businesses and communities, to create a vibrant, fair and more inclusive local economy.
 A key priority is to ensure employers recruit a local and diverse workforce and pay the London Living Wage.

-• We are seeking to position the borough to benefit from the opening of the Elizabeth line, improving the connectivity of Woolwich and Abbey Wood with central and west London as well as anticipated infrastructure improvements, such as the extension of the DLR to Thamesmead
+• We are seeking to position the borough to benefit from the opening of the Elizabeth line, improving the connectivity of Woolwich and Abbey Wood with central and west London as well as anticipated infrastructure improvements, such as the extension of the DLR to Thamesmead.

-• The Council is working with a range of anchor organisations including further and higher education institutions and local businesses as part of a community wealth building approach to economic development which aims to create a connected local economy to benefit residents and support generative businesses.
+• The Council is working with a range of anchor organisations including further and higher education institutions and local businesses as part of a community wealth building approach to economic development that aims to create a connected local economy to benefit residents and support generative businesses.